trellisconnect/js-sdk-docs/README.md

       // Your trellis API Client-Id
       client_id: '<API_CLIENT_ID>',

-      // The `closeConfirmation` property controls the close confirmation screen
+      // Set `closeConfirmation` to `false` to have users skip the confirmation dialog after clicking the close button.
       // that appears when a users attempts to exit the flow.
 Setting to false
       // will close the widget immediately.
       closeConfirmation: true,